Is Tiki Kon an all-ages event?

 Do I have to wear a Hawaiian shirt or dress?
 What is the dress code?

-You do not need to dress in aloha wear to attend, though the majority of our guests really get into the spirit of Tiki Kon and wear their best vintage Hawaiian attire.
-There is no dress code, but we do encourage guests to "dress up" for the banquet Saturday night show at least.
-If you are looking to expand your wardrobe, there are multiple vendors in our Saturday Island Marketplace that sell vintage shirts and dresses.
+You do not need to dress in aloha wear to attend, though the majority of our guests really get into the spirit of Tiki Kon and wear their best vintage aloha outfits.
+There is no dress code, but we do encourage guests to "dress up" for the Saturday evening banquet festivities at least.
+If you are looking to expand your Tiki-style wardrobe, there are multiple vendors in our Saturday Island Marketplace that sell vintage shirts and dresses.

 Are hotel accommodations included with admission?